New Zealand / Local Democracy Reporting

 Auckland to get new animal shelter in Pukekohe as demand soars

-A new dog shelter will be built in south Auckland.
+A fourth dog shelter will soon open its doors in Auckland.
 Photo: Stuff / LDR

-A new animal shelter will be built in south Auckland to help ease the pressure on three other Auckland Council-owned facilities.
+A new animal shelter will be in place in south Auckland to help ease the pressure on three other Auckland Council-owned facilities.

 Auckland's three other shelters reported being full or overcapacity in the last financial year, with thousands of dogs impounded.